droglenc/NCMTH107/modules/UEDACat_CE3.md

 exposure med med low med med med med med med med
 </pre>

 Enter the data into Excel, save as a CSV, and load the data into R.  [**HINT:** *these are the same data that you entered in [a previous class exercise](DataIntoR_CE2.html).
-Use that file and recycle the portion of that R script that you used to load the data.*]  Use this information to answer the following questions.

-1. Perform a univariate EDA for `exposure`.
+Use that file and recycle the portion of that R script that you used to load the data.*]  Use this information to perform a univariate EDA for `exposure`.

 ----